 - or when feeling sick, coughing, or sneezing.

+Wearing face coverings is vital in preventing the spread of COVID-19.
 Those who are staying home and have no close contacts that are infected with COVID-19 don’t need a mask while at home.
 Nevertheless, we must be intentional about avoiding crowds and social distancing to control the spread of COVID-19.

 The IDPH and CDC recommends that members of the public use simple cloth face coverings when in a public setting to slow the spread of the virus, since this will help people who may have the virus and do not know it from transmitting it to others.

 A surgical mask is a loose-fitting, disposable device that creates a physical barrier between the mouth and nose of the wearer and potential contaminants in the immediate environment.
 The edges of the mask are not designed to form a seal around the nose and mouth, but do help contain the spread of virus when worn by infected individuals.

 An N95 respirator is a respiratory protective device designed to achieve a very close facial fit and very efficient filtration of airborne particles.
 Surgical N95 respirators are commonly used in healthcare settings often referred to as N95s.

 The Centers for Disease Control and Prevention (CDC) does not recommend that the general public wear N95 respirators to protect themselves from respiratory diseases, including the novel coronavirus (COVID-19).
 N95s are critical supplies that must continue to be reserved for health care workers and other medical first responders, as recommended by current CDC guidance.

 How to put on a surgical face mask

 - Clean your hands with soap and water or hand sanitizer before touching the mask.

 - Remove a mask from the box and make sure there are no obvious tears or holes in either side of the mask.